Model vs Algorithm in ML

 - Then repeat the following updates such as c0 = co-alpha +h(x)-y and for c1, c2 also.

-when you employing this algorithm, you are employing these exact 5 steps in your model without changing the steps, your model initiated by the algorithm and also treat all the dataset same.
+When you employ this algorithm, you employ these exact five steps in your model without changing the steps, your model initiated by the algorithm, and the same dataset.

 If you want to apply that algorithm to the model, the model finds out the value of m and c that we don’t know, then how will you find out?